-Issues/ Barriers Identified Recommendations Comments/ADA Requirements 2.
+Issues/ Barriers Identified Recommendations Comments/AD 2 .
 Pedestrian Road crossings No Issues found.
-Maintain all accessible routes per item 3. a) Pedestrian Push Button- Not Applicable No action by RCTC 3.
-Accessible Routes a) Walking surface i.
-General: Repair accessible route where there are uneven joints and where cracks are observed in concrete along the accessible route.
-Sealant/filler in some deep joints is missing.
-This causes trip hazards and creates openings deeper than 1⁄4" and wider than 1⁄2 inch.
-Every joint in concrete deeper than 1⁄4" and wider than 1⁄2" shall be filled.
+Maintain all accessible routes per item 3. a) Pedestrian Push Button- Not Applicable No action by RCTC 3 .
+Accessible Routes a) Walking surface i. <text></text> Every joint in concrete deeper than 1⁄4" and wider than 1⁄2" shall be filled.
 Every level change along the accessible route greater than 1⁄4" and less than 1⁄2" height needs to be beveled (1:2) slope or repaired.
 Every level change greater than 1⁄2" needs to have a ramped surface (1:12) slope.
-Figure 303.3 Beveled Change in Level b) Elevator 303 Changes in Level i.
+Long dimension perpendicular to dominant direct of travel 3' inch maximum b) Elevator i.
 Floor designation is missing from one jamb on the North tower elevator Replace missing designator.
 407.2.3.1 Floor Designation.
-Floor designations complying with 703.2 and 703.4.1 shall be provided on both jambs of elevator hoistway entrances.
-Figure 407.2.3.1 Floor Designations on Jambs of Elevator Hoistway Entrances
+Floor designations c on both jambs of elevator hoistway entrances.

-Issues/ Barriers Identified Recommendations Comments/ADA Requirements
+Issues/ Barriers Identified Recommendations Comments/AE

 ii.
 Audible signals which sound as the car passes or is about to stop at a floor are rather low and missed especially when a train passes the station [407.4.8] Check the annual elevator certification for compliance with all code and ADA requirements.
-For new elevators, the audible signal and verbal annunciator shall be 10 dB minimum above ambient, but shall not exceed 80 dB, measured at the hall call button.
+For new elevators, the audible signal and verbal a ambient, but shall not exceed 80 dB, measured a

-iii.
-Two way communication system: Confirm compliance with ASME A17.1 for the communication system.
-The use of a handset by the communications system is prohibited.
-Advisory 105.2.2 ASME.
-The communication system must be push button activated.
-The activation button must be permanently identified with the word "HELP."
-A visual indication acknowledging the establishment of a communications link to authorized personnel must be provided.
-The visual indication must remain on until the call is terminated by authorized personnel.
-The building location, the elevator car number, and the need for assistance must be provided to authorized personnel answering the emergency call.
-The use of a handset by the communications system is prohibited.
-Only the authorized personnel answering the call can terminate the call.
-Operating instructions for the communications system must be provided in the elevator car
+<text></text> Advisory 105.2.2 ASME.
+The communication sys button must be permanently identified with the we establishment of a communications link to author indication must remain on until the call is termina the elevator car number, and the need for assista answering the emergency call.
+The use of a hand Only the authorized personnel answering the call the communications system must be provided in

 c) Pedestrian Bridge

 No issues found

 d) Stairs

 No issues found No action by RCTC

 e) Ramps

 Not applicable No action by RCTC